 self-care exercises to use to confront feelings of depression, stress, fear, anxiety, loneliness, and self-doubt,

 everyday routines that allow space for mindfulness, gratitude, self-affirmation, body awareness, boundaries and unplugging,

-ways they can nourish their bodies with foods that fuel them, rather than work against them, including a food guide and meal-prep plan with nutrient-dense recipes,
+ways they can nourish their bodies with foods that fuel them, rather than work against them, including a meal guide with nutrient-dense recipes,

 how to build confidence and self-worth and how not to fall victim to society’s ideals of beauty, and